Encumbrance Certificate – Everything You Need to Know About EC_Banner

 Importance of EC in Real Estate Transactions

-An encumbrance certificate is an important document required while buying or selling real estate for the following reasons:
+An encumbrance certificate (EC) is an important document in property transactions for several reasons:

 Understanding Encumbrance